fannyvln/express-auth-server-starter/README.md

 Once *express-auth-server-starter* is installed, you will need to create a `.env` file in the project root folder.
 The `.env` files is used to store environment variables that we wish to keep secret.
-We are then using [dotenv](https://github.com/motdotla/dotenv) to load these variables inside our application.
+We are then using [dotenv](https://github.com/motdotla/dotenv) to load these variables inside the application.
 Git has been set to ignore `*./env` files so that it won't be committed to the repository.
 You need will to include the following
 variables: